npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 We can use Kotlin syntactic sugar for the set operations:

 * Change the declaration of the set from `LinkedHasSet<AttendeeId>()` to `mutableSetOf<AttendeeId>()`.
 It's the same thing.
-* In `signUp` put the cursor on `add` and use Option-Enter to replace with the `+=` operator.
+* In isSignedUp, use Option-Enter to replace `contains` with the `in` operator.
-  * EXPLAIN: Kotlin operators are syntactic sugar for method calls, and the compiler applies the desugaring to Java classes too.
+  * EXPLAIN: Kotlin operators are syntactic sugar for method calls, and the compiler applies the desugaring when Kotlin calls Java classes too.
+* In `signUp` use Option-Enter to replace `add` with the `+=` operator.
 * In cancelSignUp, we can replace `remove` with the `-=` operator, but have to do it by hand.
 It's not on the Option-Enter menu for some reason!

 Run all the tests.
 They pass.
 COMMIT!